-Osmotic pressure is the minimum pressure needed to prevent the inward flow of a solution’s pure solvent through a semipermeable membrane.
-Osmotic pressure is a colligative property of solutions, which is a measure of the pressure required to prevent the flow of a solvent into a solution through a semipermeable membrane.
+Osmotic pressure is defined as the minimum pressure needed to prevent the inward flow of a solution’s pure solvent through a semipermeable membrane.
+It is a colligative property of solutions which measures the pressure required to prevent a solvent's flow into a solution through a semipermeable membrane.
 It arises from the tendency of solvent molecules to move from an area of lower solute concentration to an area of higher solute concentration through a semipermeable membrane to equalise the concentration on both sides of the membrane.

 Osmotic Pressure: Van't Hoff equation